redhat-cop/cloud.gcp_ops/README.md

-# cloud.gcp_ops roles/playbooks to demo Ansible on AWS
+# cloud.gcp_ops roles/playbooks to demo Ansible on GCP

 This repository hosts the `cloud.gcp_ops` Ansible Collection.